 Handicraft in South Tyrol

 South Tyrol is a region, where tradition and ancient costumes are still alive.
-Especially in the remote valleys, ancient artisanship has been practiced until today.
+Especially in the remote valleys, ancient craft has been practised until today.

 For instance, the remotest Tauferer Ahrntal is famous for lace-making, artists in Gröden have been creating wonderful woodcarving artworks, Hochpustertal is known for felting and in Meran and environs and Vinschgau you can still observe traditional baking art.
 Since many centuries, South Tyrol has been known for its precious works and still today, young artisans demonstrate their abilities, competing for international awards.